reviews

 Laurie-Ann Copple

-“Even at first listen I liked VERGE very much.
+“Even at first listen I liked Verge very much.
 Liam Macdonald has a great sense of rhythm.”
-(Laurie-Ann has played 'Should Have Known' and 'Manitoulin' on her Window of Opportunity program.
-Also on CKCU, 'nemOmen' has been played on It's the Bryan Show.)

 KKFI FM Radio 90.1 in Kansas City, U.S.A.